On the uniqueness and stability of dictionaries for sparse representation of noisy signals: Proofs

-The pragmatic reader should note that the explicit constants $C_1$ and $C_2$ are effectively computable: the quantity $L_k$ may be calculated as the smallest singular value of a certain matrix, while the quantity $\xi$ involves computing ``canonical angles'' between subspaces, which reduce again to an efficient singular value decomposition.
-There is no known fast computation of $L_k$ in general, however, since even $L_{k} > 0$ is NP-hard \cite{tillmann2014computational}; although fixing $k$ yields polynomial complexity.
+The practically-minded reader should note that the explicit constants $C_1$ and $C_2$ are effectively computable: the quantity $L_k$ may be calculated as the smallest singular value of a certain matrix, while the quantity $\xi$ involves computing ``canonical angles'' between subspaces, which reduces again to an efficient singular value decomposition.
+There is no known fast computation of $L_k$ in general, however, since even $L_{k} > 0$ is NP-hard \cite{tillmann2014computational}, although efficiently computable bounds have been proposed (e.g., via the ``mutual coherence" of a matrix \cite{donoho2003optimally}); alternatively, fixing $k$ yields polynomial complexity.
 Moreover, calculating $C_2$ requires an exponential number of queries to $\xi$ unless $r$ is held fixed, too (e.g., the ``cyclic order'' hypergraphs described above have $r=k$).
-Thus, as presented, $C_1$ and $C_2$ are not efficiently computable.
+Thus, as presented, $C_1$ and $C_2$ are not efficiently computable in general.